 More unexpectedly, a brand of chilli sauces made by Brits of Punjabi origin is being sold in the States using all the British clichés such as red telephone boxes.
 It’s a lot for customers to take in – and even the family owners of Mr Singh’s sauces aren’t sure if it’s the Anglo-Indian marketing approach that’s helped it sell in the US, or just the fact it’s a good product that the market was ready for.

 It isn’t always appropriate for all brands to retain their national identity as much as Mr Singh and Boden.
 Some sectors lend themselves to this practice particularly well.
 In the States, Britain has positive associations with heritage and craftsmanship values, as well as a certain eccentric chic, that can benefit some sectors more than others.
-This includes fashion, particularly luxury and bespoke tailoring, and other sectors including entertainment.
+This includes fashion, particularly luxury and customized tailoring, and other sectors including entertainment.
 It isn’t yet clear whether this also applies to foodstuffs but brands such as Mr Singh are experimenting in this area at present.